enkidevs/curriculum/docker/fundamentals/images/dockerfile.md

 Each Dockerfile instruction result gets cached.

 When evaluating each instruction, Docker will look for an existing image in its cache that it can reuse, rather than creating a new (duplicate) image.

+This is why re-building images is faster than the initial build because we can re-use cached layers.

 Whenever we change a line in the Dockerfile, the cached result for every line after it is invalidated and has to be re-computed.